ajhenley/gitbook/variables.md

 You want to choose the appropriate data type for your variable.
 Names are stored as ```String``` variables.
 Numbers without decimal points are stored as ```int``` variables.

 A float uses less memory than a double.
 Floats should not be used for precise values, such as currency.
 The ```java.math.BigDecimal``` class is intended for currency values since it is more accurate.
 We'll look at that later.

+####What you should do
+1. Copy the above program to Eclipse and be able to generate the same output shown above.
+2. Modify the variables to print your name and age.
+3. Put a space between your first and last names.
+4. Add a variable for the last movie you saw.
+5. Add a variable for your GPA.
+Display that.
+If you don't like your GPA make one up.